arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 ## Interpretation Probability
 The probability of an interpretation path through the grammar is the cumulative log probability of all the `<item>` elements and semantic functions encountered along the way.
 It describes the relative likelihood of matching a particular input sequence.

-Given a probability *p* between 0 and 1, the corresponding log probability  can be computed as log(*p*), where log() is the the natural log function.
+Given a probability *p* between 0 and 1, the corresponding log probability can be computed as log(*p*), where log() is the natural log function.
 Using log probabilities allows the system to cumulate the joint probability of an interpretation path through simple addition.
 It also avoids floating point underflow common to such joint probability calculations.
 Note that by design, the log probability is always a negative floating point value or 0, where larger values indicate higher likelihood.

 <a name="Example"/>
 ## Example